kleene-project/docs/run/storage/nullfs-mounts.md

 ## Use a read-only nullfs mount

-For some development applications, the container needs to write into the mount, so changes are propagated back to the Kleene host.
-At other times, the container only needs read access.
+For some development applications, the container only needs read access.

-This example modifies the one above but mounts the directory as a read-only mount, by adding `:ro`, after the mount point within the container.
+By modifying the previous example, the source directory is mounted as a read-only by adding `:ro` after the mount point.

 ```console
 $ klee run --name devtest --mount $(pwd)/target:/app:ro nginx:latest